 Internships and Careers

 What kind of careers does a degree in finance prepare a student for?

 Corporate finance students are trained to work in large corporations, such as Dell, Microsoft, or General Electric.
 Students focusing on institutions typically work in investment banks on Wall Street and elsewhere, such as a company like Goldman Sachs.
 Other paths such as real estate, pension funds, and insurance funds are also available.
 Investment students learn to manage portfolios of assets in mutual funds with firms like Fidelity.
 To see the program’s latest placement profile, click here.

 What kind of careers does a degree in finance NOT prepare a student for?

 Financial salesperson, real estate agent, and entrepreneurial finance.

 How important is an internship between junior and senior year?

 Very, very important.
 A great internship is critical for a subsequent great job placement.

 What clubs should a finance major join?

-Participation in Marriott School student organizations is a must for students who want to increase their knowledge and network outside the classroom.
+Participation in BYU Marriott student organizations is a must for students who want to increase their knowledge and network outside the classroom.
 Finance Society is the flagship student-led organization for students interested in finance-oriented careers.
 Students should actively participate in at least one of the clubs as these organizations are essential in preparing students for internships and jobs.